About

 Mary Ella Dignam, was the founder and first president of the Women’s Art Association of Canada, was a pioneer in this country’s arts and crafts movement.
 She was a versatile artist who studied in London Ontario, New York and Paris in 1886.
 Upon return to Toronto she founded the Women’s Art Club, later renamed the Women’s Art Association of Canada.
 She established and maintained close friendships with The Group of Seven, who included 15 WAAC artists in their 1923-30 shows.

 The Arcade Building (left) was one of a number of venues that the Women’s Art Association occupied before settling on its current premises at 21/23 Prince Arthur Av.
-For a short video of its history, please click on the arrow.
+Watch a short video of its history.

 The WAAC Library